mrsquig/curling_timer/README.md

 ### Customizing the styles of the front end

 The colors of the front end elements can be customized by an optional style sheet file in JSON format.
 The style sheet is provided using the `--styles` or `-s` flag.
-The format of the file is an un-ordered list of key/value pairs.
+The format of the file is a nested dictionary.
+The first is given by the key `colors` and is an un-ordered list of key/value pairs.
 The value of each element is a three-element list of red, green, and blue values which define the color.
+The second is a set of parameters, given by a dictionary with the key `parameters`.

 An example is as follows,